gwenshap/DBD-Oracle/README.64bit.txt

 which sort of defeats the purpose of having a 64bit box.
 So until 64bit Perl comes out we will be posing in this README any success stories we have come across

+fyi

+-------- Original Message --------
+Subject:     Tip: Compiling 32bit modules against 64bit Oracle 10g on solaris
+Date:     Thu, 1 Nov 2007 16:41:28 -0400
+From:     Edgecombe, Jason <jwedgeco@uncc.edu>
+To:     <pause@pythian.com>
+CC:     <cartmanltd@hotmail.com>

+Hi There,

+I just wanted to thank both of you.

+The tip from cartmanltd@hotmail.com was the trick for getting DBD::Oracle compiled in 32bit format against the Oracle 10g client on solaris.

+Here was the command that worked: perl Makefile.PL -m $ORACLE_HOME/rdbms/demo/demo_rdbms32.mk

+Even though the tip was for aix, it fixed my build issue on solaris 9 (sparc)

+I've been banging my head on this problem for a few days.

+Thanks,
+Jason

+Jason Edgecombe
+Solaris & Linux Administrator
+Mosaic Computing Group, College of Engineering UNC-Charlotte
+Phone: (704) 687-3514

 Source:Tom Reinertson
 Platform:Amd64